Why Did Rock Music Decline and Can It Make a Comeback?

 Demographic Problems for Rock Music

 One of rock's problems seems to be demographic.
 Modern rock music is mainly being purchased by young, white males.
 Girls and women 40 and under mainly purchase pop music.
-Despite the success of some later female rockers like 10,000 Maniacs and Alanis Morissette, rock still seems to have a problem attracting female buyers.
+Despite the success of some later female rockers like 10,000 Maniacs and Alanis Morissette, modern rock still seems to have a problem attracting female buyers.
 In 2006, the website smartgirl.com surveyed girls around the world on their music taste.
 While the survey didn't provide percentages, rock only appeared in the other category and that was just a tiny slice of the overall pie chart.
 Now, it's possible that some rock fans chose alternative (which covers several genres) but this was still less than half the size of the pop category.

 In one 2002 survey, 52% of whites versus 29% of nonwhites said they like rock music.
 Half of all American children under the age of five are a minority.
 Rap and hip hop have given urban and minority youth the kind of irreverent outlet that rock gave to white youths in the past.
 The potential buyers for rock music are in decline.